NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-security/scim-setup.md

 updated: 2023-09-26
 ---

-# Provision Cloudflare with SCIM
+# Provision Khulnasoft with SCIM

-By connecting a System for Cross-domain Identity Management (SCIM) provider, you can provision access to the Cloudflare dashboard on a per-user basis.
+By connecting a System for Cross-domain Identity Management (SCIM) provider, you can provision access to the Khulnasoft dashboard on a per-user basis.

 Currently, we only provide SCIM support for Azure Active Directory and Okta in Self-Hosted Access applications.

-For more information about SCIM support, refer to the [Announcing SCIM support for Cloudflare Access & Gateway](https://blog.cloudflare.com/access-and-gateway-with-scim/) blog post.
+For more information about SCIM support, refer to the [Announcing SCIM support for Khulnasoft Access & Gateway](https://blog.Khulnasoft.com/access-and-gateway-with-scim/) blog post.

 This guide will use Okta as the SCIM provider.